ozzysmithjones/ozzysmithjones.github.io/Articles/Spear.md

 Here, `get_value` needs to be made twice.
 Once for when the DataStructure is constant and once for when it isn't.
 This duplicated code is itself error prone.
 The more code that needs to be made, the higher the chances that an inconsistency between the implementations could appear later on, leading to bugs.

 This is, of course, a trade-off, but I don't think it is a trade-off that is worth making.
 Modern IDE's and debuggers are powerful enough to spot all of the mutations happening to variables in real time.
 If we had to trace the mutation of variables ourselves without a debugger, then constants would be a lot more valuable.
+We quite simply don't need constants.
 This whole thing might feel nit-picky, but when your job is to make decisions all the time it is valuable to save that energy for more valuable problems.

 There's evidence to suggest that willpower is a limited resource - every time an individual makes a decision, the total energy they have for the rest of the day decreases, until eventually it is very difficult to make progress.
 Optimising for developer time is about using this limited energy efficiently, and not superfluous problems.

 ### The Idea